Cognitive Dissonance Theory & Mental Health

 Medically reviewed by Melissa Guarnaccia, LCSW

-Updated October 17, 2024by BetterHelp Editorial Team
+Updated December 17, 2024by BetterHelp Editorial Team

-Have you ever experienced a sense of mental tension, but couldn’t determine its origin?
-You may have been experiencing cognitive dissonance, a psychological phenomenon that is often challenging to recognize in the moment.
+Have you ever experienced a sense of mental tension but couldn’t determine its origin?
+You may have been experiencing cognitive dissonance, a psychological phenomenon that is often challenging to recognize at the moment.
 This phenomenon usually occurs when a person holds conflicting beliefs or when they act in a way that’s inconsistent with their values.
 It can be possible to reduce cognitive dissonance by adjusting your beliefs or behaviors, and a licensed therapist can serve as your guide throughout this process.

 iStock/tommaso79